whatsinport

 Beside the artistically valuable courtyard of the palace Arneri, the windows and the wall of the same palace in the south street are decorated with excellent building and sculpturing details.
 We descend from the Cathedral Square to the north town tower Zakrjan.

-In the first right street, there is the family house of the traveller Marko Polo.
-Together with several inscriptions and exhibits which remind of the great traveller and explorer, there is an interesting view from the family tower-observation post.
-The greatest traveller and explorer of all times, Marko Polo, was born here (Korcula 1254-Venice 1324).
+In the first right street, there is the family house of the traveler Marco Polo.
+Together with several inscriptions and exhibits which remind of the great traveler and explorer, there is an interesting view from the family tower-observation post.
+The greatest traveler and explorer of all times, Marco Polo, was born here (Korcula 1254-Venice 1324).

 Bear in mind that the Croatian kuna is not exchangeable outside Croatia so you'll either have to change it back into your home currency in Croatia or do some last minute shopping.